NIST Families with Georgia PSGs Referenced

 Provides direction regarding the acquisition, use, distribution and redistribution of commercial, public domain, and State-authored software and Software Licenses.

-All digital properties managed by state entities shall be accessible according to WCAG 2.0 (Level AA) Compliance standards.
+All digital properties managed by state entities must be accessible by WCAG 2.1 (Level AA) Compliance standards.

 Establishes a standard desktop and laptop/notebook operating system